sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

-  to penalize the weights, it could be seen as an extension of the loss but this design seemed more simple as it does not mix the gradient applied to the output and the gradient due to the penalty, the most simple penalty is no penalty with :class:`NoLearningPenalty
+  to penalize the weights, it could be seen as an extension of the loss but this design seemed more simple as it does not mix the gradient applied to the output and the gradient due to the regularization, the most simple regularization is no regularization with :class:`NoLearningPenalty
   <onnxcustom.training.sgd_learning_penalty.NoLearningPenalty>`,
   but it could be L1 or L2 penalty as well with :class:`ElasticLearningPenalty